fabarea/vidi/README.rst

 ========================

 Vidi stands for "versatile and interactive display" and is the code name of a list component designed for listing all kind of records along with advanced filtering capabilities.
+By default the extension ships two examples for FE Users / Groups but is configurable for any kind of data type.

 Veni, vidi, vici!